 – Satyakam Ray

 The time is 11 pm.
-Popcorn, snacks & coke is all set for a blithesome weekend binge-watching.
-You start the Netflix show on TV being comfortably set on the couch and titillate yourself by vicarious exploits.
-Suddenly you realize the remote is not close by and you have to increase the volume.
-By a cursory glance, you find out that the hiccup to your bliss lies in front of you but beyond the reach of your hands.
+Popcorn, snacks & coke is all set for a blithesome weekend of binge-watching.
+You start the Netflix show on TV, being comfortably placed on the couch, and titillate yourself with vicarious exploits.
+Suddenly you realize the remote is not close by, and you have to increase the volume.
+By a cursory glance, you discover that the hiccup to your bliss lies in front of you but beyond the reach of your hands.
 At first, you stretch your hands to grab it, fail in the process, and topple over!

-Then an ingenious “jugaad” comes to your mind and you start throwing popcorns, a nearby lying pen, pencils towards the remote aiming the volume control, hopeful of getting a hit.
-Rather you can just get up from your couch and simply grab the remote, instead of being busy in these frivolities.
+Then an ingenious “jugaad” comes to your mind, and you start throwing popcorn, a nearby lying pen, and pencils towards the remote, aiming the volume control, hopeful of getting a hit.
 But who can persuade a procrastinating lyadhkhor?!
+Instead, you can get up from your couch and grab the remote instead of being busy with these frivolities.

-They are too easy-going or simply complacent with worldly pleasures.
-The calm composure and carefree attitude amid all the chaos of this fast-paced society make the life of a lyadhkhor –a tad less exciting.
+The calm composure and carefree attitude amid the chaos of this fast-paced society make the life of a lyadhkhor–a tad less exciting.
 But who cares if a person sleeps the entire day on Sunday out of lyadh – in pure natural bliss?
+They are too easygoing or simply complacent with worldly pleasures.

-Psychologically, the lyadhkhor people are more relaxed than physically active persons.
-Researchers from the University of British Columbia in Canada studied brain connections to understand this “exercise paradox”.
-They suggested that our brain would be attracted to sedentary behavior than an active lifestyle.
+The lyadhkhor people are more relaxed than physically active persons.
+Researchers from the University of British Columbia in Canada studied brain connections to understand this “exercise paradox.”
+They suggested that our brains would be more attracted to sedentary behavior than an active lifestyle.

 The lyadhkhor are not kaamchors- as portrayed by norms.
-They simply do not care about others’ opinions and do as their heart, please.
+They do not care about others’ opinions and do as their heart say.
 They can do anything under the sun –but as mood permits or forcibly just for an obligation.
-The zeal to outperform everyone in the race and shine in the limelight – simply does not conjure up in lyadhkhor thinking.
-Backbenchers in the class, office meeting, or an auditorium may be lyadhkhors, but their work efficiency cannot be questioned; it may be greater than the “chaturs” of the rat race.
+The zeal to outperform everyone in the race and shine in the limelight – does not conjure up in lyadhkhor thinking.
+Backbenchers in the class, office meeting, or auditorium may be lyadhkhors, but one cannot question their work efficiency; it may be greater than the “chaturs” of the rat race.

-As Inspiration: Lyadh has inspired human beings to do a lot of inventions that reduced manual labor.
+Lyadh has inspired human beings to make a lot of inventions that reduced manual labor.
 For example, wheels- don’t feel like dragging the legs through the woods; printing press- don’t feel like copying the text longhand again; telegraph- don’t feel like riding a horse across the country to take few messages; bomb- don’t feel like killing enemies individually and the list goes on.

-From the History Books: Not only is today’s generation but has the past had its fair share of lyadhkhor too?
-In 1854 Lord Dalhousie stormed the city of Lucknow; an unconcerned Nawab Wajid Ali Shah was playing chess at that time.
+Not only is today’s generation but has the past also had its fair share of lyadhkhor?
+In 1854 Lord Dalhousie stormed the city of Lucknow; an unconcerned Nawab Wajid Ali Shah was playing chess.
 All his servants fled.
-By the time he understood the consequences of his action, it was still not too late to flee but he did not as there was no one left to put on his slippers lying beneath his bed.
+By the time he understood the consequences of his action, it was still not too late to escape, but he did not, as no one was left to put on his slippers lying beneath his bed.
 He was captured and imprisoned.

-English writer Charlie Brooker was watching a daytime TV show by sleeping in his bed.
+English writer Charlie Brooker watched a daytime TV show while sleeping in bed.
 But he needed to sit up to see the screen orientation correctly.
 As any super lazy person would find the easiest way to solve the issue, he turned the TV 90 degrees and kept it on its sides!

 Jugaads are uncanny lawful or sometimes unlawful means to get things done.
-The idea of successful execution of a plan sometimes forces us to conjure up with new jugaads.
+The idea of successfully executing a plan sometimes forces us to conjure up new jugaads.

-The Conclusion: As one Bengali girl surmised: “I am born lyadhkhor, kichu Khai na Khai Lyadh khete ami chari na.”
-Being a lyadhkhor is not as bad as conceived by social perspectives; rather it is a perk of the privileged life.
+As one Bengali girl surmised: “I am born lyadhkhor, kichu Khai na Khai Lyadh khete ami chari na.”
+Being a lyadhkhor is not as bad as conceived by social perspectives; instead, it is a perk of the privileged life.
 But sometimes too much lyadh makes a person’s lifestyle sedentary and unhealthy.
-To tackle the negative consequences of lyadh, once in a while you should follow some basic healthy active routine.
-You should keep a balance between Lyadh and active life.
-You should learn to remain lyadhkhor in heart and rarely become physically active for society, family’s sake.
+To tackle the negative consequences of lyadh, you should follow some basic healthy, active routine once in a while.
+It would be best to balance Lyadh and their busy life.
+You should learn to remain lyadhkhor in heart and rarely become physically active for society and family’s sake.
 After all, what is the meaning of life if you cannot sleep over 10 hours on the weekends?
 It is all about lyadh!